 Further information about the early years of the JCA may be found in The Jewish Community of Amherst: The Formative Years, 1969-1979 by Irving Seidman, available for purchase in the JCA Judaica Store with proceeds from sales of the book benefitting the Rabbi’s Discretionary Fund.

 The white, steepled building facing Main Street was built in 1837 for the Second Congregational Church of Amherst.
 The founders of this Second Parish were supporters of the American Revolution who resigned in 1783 from the First Congregational Church in the center of Amherst because of the minister’s Tory sentiments.

 The members of the Second Parish built their first meetinghouse where the Fort River School now stands.
 By 1837 they had constructed the Greek Revival-style meetinghouse, now known as the JCA sanctuary, designed by noted Amherst architect, Warren Howland.
 The steeple is surmounted by his signature Acorn representing Vigor and Strength.
 Our beautiful sanctuary has the pipes for a functioning historic Emmons Howard tracker organ, a decorated tin ceiling, and lovely stained glass windows that date from an 1894 remodeling.
-The lower level of the building houses our religious school classrooms.

 Next to the sanctuary, the original Parish Hall of 1859, styled after the main building, served the JCA until 2001 as social hall, kitchen, classrooms and offices.
 Since the 2001 renovation, the once-Parish Hall retains much of its original design, the main room now serving as a meeting and study space housing the JCA’s small library.